-Jamie Hitel was born in Southend on Sea, Essex, England, to a British mother and a Hungarian father.
+Jamie Hitel was born in Southend-on-Sea, England, to a British mother and Hungarian father.

-Jamie’s early musical education began with piano lessons at the age of 6.
-At the age of 14 he became Organist and Choirmaster of St Alban’s Church, Westcliff.
+Jamie’s early musical education began at the age of 6.
+At the age of 14 he became Organist and Choirmaster of St Alban’s Church, Westcliff-on-Sea.

-After leaving school Jamie won an Organ Scholarship to Robinson College, Cambridge University, where he studied organ with David Sanger, James O’Donnell and Peter Hurford.
-As Director of Chapel Music, his responsibilities included directing the Chapel Choir, conducting orchestral concerts, and leading several international choir tours.
+After leaving school Jamie won an Organ Scholarship to Cambridge University, where he studied organ with David Sanger, James O’Donnell and Peter Hurford.

-In 1992, Jamie Hitel became Director of Music at Waltham Abbey, where his eminent predecessors included English composer Thomas Tallis.
-During this time, he developed and expanded the music program, maintaining a busy portfolio of services, concerts, broadcasts and recordings.
-After so long away from Essex, Jamie once again became involved with the local community, serving both as an elected town councilor and as Chair of the Board of Trustees for the local Citizens Advice Bureau.
+Jamie Hitel returned to England to become Director of Music at Waltham Abbey, where his eminent predecessors included Thomas Tallis and W. H. Cummings.
+He developed and expanded the music program, maintaining a busy portfolio of services, concerts, broadcasts and recordings.

-In 1999, returning to his ancestral roots, Jamie won a place in the finals of the prestigious Franz Liszt International Organ Competition in Budapest, Hungary, during which his performance of the Poulenc Organ Concerto was broadcast on Hungarian radio.
+During his time at Waltham Abbey, Jamie’s increasing focus on solo work won him recitals across the UK and Europe, as well as a place in the finals of the prestigious Franz Liszt International Organ Competition, Budapest.
+As a diploma recipient, his performance of Poulenc’s Organ Concerto was broadcast live on Hungarian Radio.

-During his time in Ohio, Jamie released an acclaimed solo organ CD, on the Lammas record label.
-Sounds Messianic, featuring the work of Olivier Messiaen and César Franck, was the first commercial CD of the organ at St Paul’s Episcopal Church.
-It is currently one of the few available recordings of Messiaen’s complete cycle, Les Corps Glorieux.
+Jamie’s solo career continued to develop through the release of a new organ CD.
+Featuring the work of Olivier Messiaen and César Franck, Sounds Messianic is the first commercial recording of the 4-manual organ at St Paul’s Episcopal Church.
+It is currently only one of a few available recordings of Messiaen’s complete organ cycle Les Corps Glorieux.

-In 2008, Jamie was appointed Director of Music at Christ Church Greenwich, Connecticut, where he directs the Christ Church Singers, Choir of Men & Boys, St Cecilia Choir of Girls, and several other ensembles.
+Jamie Hitel was appointed Director of Music at Christ Church Greenwich in 2008.
+He runs a busy program, directing the Choir of Men & Boys, the St Cecilia Choir of Girls, the Christ Church Singers, and several other ensembles.
 Jamie is founding director of the Schola Cantorum, comprising advanced auditioned teens and professional men.
 Other groups under his supervision include the St Nicholas Choir (for children in grades K-2), the Christ Church Bell Choir, and the Christ Church Compline Choir.

-In his spare time, Jamie enjoys long-distance running, having completed two full marathons and three half marathons.
-More recently, a growing appreciation for the great outdoors resulted in a fifteen mile trail run, across the deserted peaks of Vermont.
+Jamie became an American citizen in 2009.
+In his spare time, he enjoys long-distance running, having completed two full marathons and three half marathons.